-3 Estimation of CT-TH Moment Curves
+3. Estimation of CT-TH Moment Curves

-As indicated in the previous section, providing the first three moment CT-TH curves over the throughput range of interest is the primary step in the estimation of $\mathcal{C}{\alpha}(x)$ .
+As indicated in the previous section, providing the first three moment CT-TH curves over the throughput range of interest is the primary step in the estimation of $\mathscr{C}{\alpha}(x)$.

-In Yang et al. (2006), a metamodeling-based methodology was developed for estimating mean (1st moment $\mu_1(x)$ ) CT-TH curves, which quantifies the relationship of long-run average cycle time to throughput rate.
-A nonlinear regression metamodel is developed to represent the underlying CT-TH curve, and simulation experiments are sequentially built up in an efficient manner to collect data for fitting the curve.
+In Yang et al. (2007), a metamodeling-based methodology was developed for estimating mean (first moment $\mu_1(x)$) CT-TH curves, which quantifies the relationship of long-run average cycle time to throughput rate.
+A nonlinear regression metamodel is developed to represent the underlying CT-TH curve, and simulation experiments are built up sequentially in an efficient manner to collect data for fitting the curve.
 In this section, we will generalize the method of metamodeling to simultaneously estimate the first three moment CT-TH curves.

-In manufacturing simulations, moment CT-TH curves typically follow the shape in Figure 1 (see, for instance, Fowler et al. (2001), Park et al. (2002), Allen (2003) and Johnson et al. (2004)).
-The methodology used to fit the mean CT-TH curve (Yang et al. 2006) can be extended to the estimation of higher moment curves, so in this subsection we will restate the estimation method in Yang et al. (2006) in a general way to cover estimating the first three moment curves simultaneously over a given throughput range $[x_L, x_U]$ based on a single set of simulation experiments.
+In manufacturing simulations, moment CT-TH curves typically follow the shape in Figure 1 (see, for instance, Fowler et al. 2001, Park et al. 2002, Allen 2003, Johnson et al. 2004).
+The methodology used to fit the mean CT-TH curve (Yang et al. 2007) can be extended to the estimation of higher moment curves, so in this subsection we will restate the estimation method in Yang et al. (2007) in a general way to cover estimating the first three moment curves simultaneously over a given throughput range $[x_L, x_U]$ based on a single set of simulation experiments.